What are the most spectacular roads in Tasmania?

 Mount Wellington is a high mountain peak at an elevation of 1,265m (4,150ft) above sea level, located in the southeast coastal region of Tasmania.
 It’s said to be the highest and busiest sealed alpine road in the country.

-Mount Barrow is a high mountain peak at an elevation of 1.359m (4,458ft) above the sea level, located just east of Launceston in the northern region of Tasmania.
+Mount Barrow is a high mountain peak at an elevation of 1,359m (4,458ft) above sea level, located in Tasmania.
 If you don’t like heights or twisty dirt roads, this drive is not for you.
 It's one of the most scenic drives in the world.

-Located on the northern part of the West Coast of Tasmania, Australia, the Sandy Cape Track is one of Tasmania's most iconic 4WD destinations, with water hazards, rocky ridges, boggy sand and mud sections.
+Located in the northern part of Tasmania's West Coast, in Australia, the Sandy Cape Track is one of Tasmania's most iconic 4WD destinations, featuring water hazards, rocky ridges, boggy sand, and mud sections.

-Dove Lake is a glacially carved lake at an elevation of 945m (3,100ft) above the sea level, located in the central highlands region of Tasmania, Australia.
+Dove Lake is a glacially carved lake at an elevation of 945 m (3,100 ft) above sea level, located in the central highlands region of Tasmania.

-Lake Mackenzie is a mountain lake at an elevation of 1.122m (3,681ft) above the sea level, located in the Launceston region of northern Tasmania.
+Lake Mackenzie is a mountain lake at an elevation of 1.122m (3,681ft) above sea level, located in the Launceston region of Tasmania.

 Camden Hill Road, also known as C405, is a long, mostly unsealed north-south route located just east of Launceston in north east Tasmania.